lotlouischoitslab/Computational_Transportation_Science/README.md

 ## Midterm Exams:
 - There will be two midterm exams.
 The first midterm exam will be on **Traffic Theory** and the second midterm will be on the remaining topics covered in the course.
 You are allowed to drop one midterm exam and the highest score will be counted only.
 The two midterm exams are **NOT** cumulative and students are allowed to bring an one page cheat sheet **(EACH PAGE DOUBLE-SIDED)** which can be used as a reference.
 There will be **NO** final exam and the second midterm will be scheduled before the finals period.

-## Machine Problems (MP):
+## Mini Projects (MP):
 - Group of 4 to 5 students will work on data science and engineering problems to analyze various transportation data using Python and Excel.
-These are called **Machine Problems (A.K.A MP)**.
+These are called **Mini Projects (A.K.A MP)**.
 Group activities will not only enhance students skills in data computation, but also effective communicative skills necessary to be successful in the modern 21st century transportation academia and industry.
 Each group activity will be given 2 weeks for completion.

 ## Final Presentations:
 - Teams of 4 will present on a given topic for a unit in transportation they are interested covered in the course and record a video of their presentations.
 It can be a topic that they are interested in a group computational problem they have been solving or something else. **The winning team of the best presentation will get an extra credit of 1% for each group member in the winning team!
 Everyone is required to participate in the mini-presentations.**